• Improve this Doc

 Default value

-Default filter-action is set to CONTINUE.
+The default filter-action is CONTINUE.

 eval-step-msecs